 The “double” function is passed as a parameter to the map function.
 Here, every element of “arr1” is passed to the “double” function, which in turn is returning its double value.

-So the main point is how the map function is operating on another function that is passed to it as a parameter.
-Let’s try another in-built higher-order function, i.e. “filter.
+The takeaway here is how the map function is operating on another function that is passed to it as a parameter.
+Let’s look at another example.
 The filter function also creates a new array, but only those elements are added to the new array that passes the condition.

 const checkEven = function(element){